libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/minimax/Mimimax_Algorithm.md

 ## Task 2: Implement the minimax algorithm
 [Top](#top)

-- You will not be able to play the game until both functions are completed.
+- You won't be able to play the game until both functions are completed.
-- Refer to [Further Reading](#further-reading) or lecture slides about the `minimax` algorithm.
+- Please refer to [Further Reading](#further-reading) or the lecture slides for insights on the `minimax` algorithm.
+- Given that the minimax search algorithm possesses complete knowledge of the game tree, a flawless implementation should be unbeatable—the worst outcome it can achieve is a `tie/draw` state.

-## Task 3: Introduce Pruning or Other Improvements
+## Task 3: Introduce Improvements
 [Top](#top)

-- Revisit your implementation to explore potential enhancements like alpha-beta pruning or other methods to halt exhaustive searching.
+- Revisit your implementation to explore potential enhancements to halt exhaustive searching like:
+  - early-stop
+  - alpha-beta pruning
+  - or any other methods you come up.
+- Play the game and validate your implementation

 ## Task 4 (Optional): The Nim Game
 [Top](#top)